 In the post-workout recovery phase, eating as soon as the body is able following the workout provides several benefits.
 Physical exertion burns through electrolytes, calories and glycogen, so these depleted energy stores need to be replenished through nutrition.

-After a workout, it’s also preferable to consume a meal portion of both carbohydrates and proteins, versus the snack portion you would ingest beforehand.
-After the workout, you should always aim for a combination of these macronutrients because, whether you focus on endurance or resistance training, your goal is to increase muscle hypertrophy.
+Consume a meal portion of both carbohydrates and proteins, versus the snack portion you would ingest beforehand.
+You should always aim for a combination of these macronutrients because, whether you focus on endurance or resistance training, your goal is to increase muscle hypertrophy.

-When you balance fast-acting complex carbohydrates with cell-rebuilding proteins, you’re able to repair the microtears caused during exertion.
+Balance fast-acting complex carbohydrates with cell-rebuilding proteins to repair the microtears caused during exertion.

 To make that happen, the muscles harden and strengthen with protein synthesis, suggests The Journal of the International Society of Sports Nutrition.
 So, when you balance fast-acting complex carbohydrates with cell-rebuilding proteins, you’re able to repair the microtears caused during exertion.
 This accelerates recovery and optimizes the results you see.